Alberto-Pereira/MinhasCriptos-API/README.md

 ## 💻 Sobre: <a name="about"></a>

-MinhasCriptos – API é uma API Rest desenvolvida com GO para atender a aplicação web <a href="https://github.com/Alberto-Pereira/MinhasCriptos">MinhasCriptos</a>.
+MinhasCriptos – API é uma API Rest desenvolvida em GO para atender a aplicação web <a href="https://minhascriptos.netlify.app/">MinhasCriptos</a>.

 ## 🏛 Estrutura: <a name="pattern"></a>